ldutoit/zool-coding-group/nesi_intro/intro.md

 ## Summary

 This is a quick quick quick guide of the thing I usually go over with new users of NeSI.
 It allows me and other users to remember the important bits we talk about.
+It does not replace an intro to command line and is less complete than NESI guides but it allows a quick overview of the basics.

 ## 1. A comfy home